-Large organizations are quickly realizing that to remain competitive in today’s turbulent markets they must drive a serious digital transformation effort.
-In the field of business planning and analysis, achieving this requires the reliance on disparate spreadsheets, standalone systems, and disconnected point-to-point solutions to be replaced once and for all with a much more coherent, standardized, integrated approach.
-This step change represents what is termed in a recent Gartner research note as Extended Planning & Analysis (xP&A) and here we explore exactly what that entails.
+Large organizations have quickly realized that they must drive digital transformation efforts to remain competitive in today’s turbulent markets.
+In business planning and analysis, achieving this requires reducing the reliance on disparate spreadsheets, standalone systems, and disconnected point-to-point solutions and replacing them with a more coherent, standardized, and integrated approach.
+Businesses looking to adopt an end-to-end step-change that exemplifies the above should seriously consider Extended Planning & Analysis (xP&A).

-The FP&A process provides finance teams with a structured approach to financial budgeting, planning, forecasting, and reporting, enabling them to inform the strategic decisions made by senior management and assess their financial impact.
-The challenge is that FP&A only offers a financial perspective, ignoring the activities and plans of other areas of the business which all contribute to the bottom line.
+The FP&A process provides finance teams with a structured approach to financial budgeting, planning, forecasting, and reporting – enabling them to inform strategic decisions and assess financial impacts.
+The challenge is that FP&A only offers a financial perspective, ignoring the activities and plans of other business areas that all contribute to the bottom line.

-The sales team will have planned forecasts and targets, marketing will have a series of planned campaigns, HR will have plans for remuneration and headcount, and production will have schedules, planned material, resources, and capacity.
-Each of these operational plans has typically been conceived in isolation of the others, without real insight into the impact it may have on the business overall – e.g. a rise in sales actually requires increased production capacity which needs additional headcount and machinery.
+The sales team has planned forecasts and targets, marketing a series of campaigns, HR plans for remuneration and headcount, and production has schedules, planned material, resources, and capacity.
+Each operational plan is typically conceived in isolation from the others, lacking real insight into the impact on the business.
+For example, a rise in sales requires increased production capacity, which needs additional headcount and machinery.

-Trying to manually collate data from different spreadsheets and systems to pull together an overall business plan is a time-consuming and near-impossible task, especially given the ever-evolving nature of planned activities.
+Trying to manually collate data from different spreadsheets and systems to pull together an overall business plan is time-consuming and near-impossible, especially given the ever-evolving nature of planned activities.
 As a result, it rarely happens, leaving management teams without clarity over the relationship between the output of each team or the overall business picture.

-With xP&A this problem is overcome.
-When the standardized principles of FP&A are applied to other departments, financial and operational data is brought together to generate collaborative sales, demand, procurement, HR and IT planning with a common goal.
-This is often referred to as Integrated Business Planning.
+xP&A overcomes these significant hurdles.
+By applying standardized principles of FP&A to other departments, financial and operational data come together to generate collaborative sales, demand, procurement, HR, and IT planning with a common goal.

-The standardization, automation, and integration of planning activities business-wide brings far-reaching benefits for both management teams and employees:
+The standardization, automation, and integration of planning activities business-wide bring far-reaching benefits for both management teams and employees:

-The overall result of xP&A is one of unification, giving the organization the tools and access to data it needs to become more efficient and effective across all departments.
+The overall result of xP&A is unification.
+The organization has the tools and access to data it needs to be more efficient and effective across all departments.